 The IDEAS Productivity project, in partnership with the DOE Computing Facilities of the ALCF, OLCF, and NERSC and the DOE Exascale Computing Project (ECP) has resumed the webinar series on Best Practices for HPC Software Developers, which we began in 2016.

 As part of this series, we offer one-hour webinars on topics in scientific software development and high-performance computing, approximately once a month.
-The next webinar in the series is titled Modern CMake, and will be presented by Bill Hoffman.
-The webinar will take place on Wednesday, September 19, 2018 at 1:00 pm ET.
+The next webinar in the series was titled Modern CMake, and was presented by Bill Hoffman.
+The webinar took place on Wednesday, September 19, 2018 at 1:00 pm ET.

 Bill Hoffman, the creator of the CMake project, will give an introduction to development with modern CMake constructs.
 CMake is 17 years old and has evolved over time into the most widely used C++ build tool in the world.
 In the past 5 years, many new features have been added to CMake to make the creation of cross-platform build files easier.
 This webinar will provide best practices for development and maintenance of a CMake build system.
 The webinar will cover the “target centric” approach to writing CMake files.
 In addition, testing and quality dashboards with CDash will be covered.
 Kitware’s experience with HPC systems and CMake will also be discussed.